 If you’re living in a condo or an HDB, the condo management and town council will arrange fogging on your behalf.
 But if you’re staying in a landed house, you’ll need to call up a pest control service to arrange this.
 They’ll be able to advise if there is a need to fog, plus how often you need to do it.

-#6 Set up nets or traps
+#6 Set up mosquito traps or nets

 Get mosquito nets to cover your windows to prevent mosquitoes from entering your home.
 For extra protection, you could even install one above your bed to keep you covered at night.
 Check the nets regularly to ensure that they don’t have holes or gaps due to wear and tear.